fcpp-experiments/oldnbr-evaluation/README.md

 - *BIG* (**default**, 100 nodes in a rectangle area of 150m by side).

 In order to launch the *SMALL* usecase, add the option `-DAP_USE_CASE=SMALL`.
+The configuration can also be easily changed by editing file `lib/case-study.hpp` (rows 88-99), in order to try out different settings.
+The configuration parameters involved are:
+- `node_num`: number of nodes spawned in the rectangle area;
+- `communication_range`: distance between two nodes that allows their communication;
+- `area_side`: dimension of the area where devices are deployed.

-Running the above command, you should first see output about building the executables.
+Running the `make.sh` command above, you should first see output about building the executables.
 Then, the graphical simulation should pop up (if using the `graphic` target) while the console will show the most recent `stdout` and `stderr` outputs of the application, together with resource usage statistics (both on RAM and CPU).
 During the execution, log files containing the standard input and output will be saved in the `output/` repository sub-folder.
 For the `batch` target, individual simulation results will be logged in the `output/raw/` subdirectory, with the overall resume in the `output/` directory.

 After the simulation end, PDF plots will be generated in the `plot/` repository sub-folder.
+The metrics used in the plots to benchmark the algorithms, are:
+- `sacount`: total number of nodes as computed by source node;
+- `aapnod`: average of the partial collection result on each node;
+- `time`: simulated time passed (rounds happen every 1 *sec* on average, with a 10% variance).

 ### Graphical User Interface